 Similar to the Linux kernel, placing the root filesystem into NAND Flash allows booting the system without the need for a remote connection to the NFS server.
-This section assumes a root filesystem of the form core-image-directfb-imx6q-pbab01.ubifs is available on the exported TFTP directory or /boot partition of the SD card depending on your chosen flashing procedure.
+This section assumes a root filesystem of the form root.ubifs available on the exported TFTP directory or /data partition of the SD card depending on your chosen flashing procedure.
 Note that you should not flash Linux's root filesystem into NAND the same way as you did with Linux kernel.